List of Popular Database System Management Software

 MySQL is a popular database used for website software ranging from home use to business use.

 MySQL supports many programming languages, so it is often used by website developers.
-Plus, there's no cost to use MySQL, and there's no need to purchase a license to do so.
+Additionally, there is no cost to use MySQL, and there is no need to purchase a license to do so.

-This includes, but is not limited to: PHP/Perl/MySQL/Java/Haskell/HaskellScript/JavaScript/Perl/Ruby and more.
+This includes, but is not limited to: PHP/Perl/MySQL/Java/Haskell/HaskellScript/JavaScript/Perl/Ruby and many more.

 Microsoft SQL Server

 Is a database management system developed by Microsoft.
-Microsoft is known for its operating system, but it also makes Microsoft SQL Server, which helps with database issues.
+Microsoft is known for its operating systems, but it also makes Microsoft SQL Server, which helps with database problems.

-When comparing Microsoft SQL Server to Microsoft Access, the latter is a commercial relational database, while the former is a desktop only software.
+When comparing Microsoft SQL Server with Microsoft Access, the latter is a commercial relational database, while the former is desktop software only.

-SQL Server can be used for Windows Server, which offers functionality for database management and other server functionality.
+SQL Server can be used for Windows Server, offering functionality for database management and other server functionality.

 PostgreSQL Database System Management Software

 PostgreSQL is a widely used database management system.
 PostgreSQL, often known as Postgres, is the fourth database on this list.
-This database is similar to Microsoft SQL Server in that it is a relational database that can be used to securely store and retrieve data.
+This database is similar to Microsoft SQL Server in that it is a relational database that can be used to store and retrieve data securely.

-PostgreSQL is mostly found on Mac OS devices because it is the norm that all devices with Mac OS operating systems run PostgreSQL.
+PostgreSQL is often found on Mac OS devices because it has become the norm that all devices with the Mac OS operating system run PostgreSQL.
 But you can find PostgreSQL on Windows devices and other Linux variants.

 MongoDB Database System Management Software

-MongoDB is a database with ideas without SQL.
-A noSQL database is a database that doesn't use table relationships like SQL and doesn't store data dynamically like relational databases.
+MongoDB is a database with no SQL in mind.
+A noSQL database is a database that does not use table relationships like SQL and does not store data dynamically like relational databases.

-In database storage, MongoDB uses documents that are similar in structure to JSON.
+In database storage, MongoDB uses documents whose structure is comparable to JSON.
 MongoDB provides autonomous scalability, excellent performance, and high availability.

 IBM DB2

-IBM DB2 is a database owned by the IBM business.
-The relational database system is already supported by IBM DB2 (relational DBMS).
+IBM DB2 is a database owned by IBM businesses.
+The relational database system is supported by IBM DB2 (relational DBMS).

 Elasticsearch

-Elasticsearch fits well with NoSQL groups, such as MongoDB.
-Elasticsearch is a search engine-focused database, leveraging the Apache Lucene engine, which is a search engine database with low-level queries.
-Elasticsearch offers the benefit that queries are easy to use because they are RESTful based.
+Elasticsearch fits into the NoSQL group, like MongoDB.
+Elasticsearch is a database that focuses on search engine databases, utilizing the Apache Lucene engine, which is a search engine database with low-level queries.
+Elasticsearch offers the benefit that queries are easy to use because it is based on RESTful.

 Redis